NVIDIA/NeMo-Framework-Launcher/README.md

 of the dataset, review the applicable licenses, and determine if it is suitable for their intended use.
 Users should review any applicable links associated with the dataset before placing the data on their machine._

-DreamFusion relys on a pretrained 2D text-to-image diffusion model to perform text-to-3D synthesis, thereby eliminating the need for a training dataset.
+DreamFusion relies on a pretrained 2D text-to-image diffusion model to perform text-to-3D synthesis, thereby eliminating the need for a training dataset.
 We support Stable Diffusion as the backend diffusion model, depending on your chosen backend implementation, it will be necessary to set up the model checkpoints.